Forex trading in the UAE

 • Compliance officer

-• All key staff require approval in DIFC and ADGM
+• All key staff require approval in DIFC and ADGM.
+Regulators expect a complete governance framework rather than just nominal officers.

 Step 4: Register a legal entity